cloudera-labs/hms-mirror/README.md

 ##### Non-Kerberos Connections

-The easiest connections are 'non-kerberos' jdbc connections, either to HS2 with AUTH models that aren't **Kerberos** or through a **Knox** proxy.
-Under these conditions, only the __standalone__ jdbc drivers are required.
+The most effortless connections are 'non-kerberos' JDBC connections either to HS2 with AUTH models that aren't **Kerberos** or through a **Knox** proxy.
+Under these conditions, only the __standalone__ JDBC drivers are required.
 Each of the cluster configurations contains an element `jarFile` to identify those standalone libraries.

 ```yaml
     hiveServer2: